Voulk/QE/resto-druid/raid.md

 - Your Regrowth casts after Flourish are very fast and completely free.
 Casting as many of them as possible is a key part of doing good healing as a Resto Druid in The War Within.
 - You can include Innervate before you start your Rejuvenations to save even more mana.
+- If you are using the <WH>Power of the Archdruid</WH> talent then you can cast one Rejuvenation after your Wild Growth cast and before your Flourish.

 :::tip
 Always remember: Your job is to keep people alive, and you should throw everything into making sure that’s the case.
 Saving people who made a mistake can greatly speed up your progression.